salu133445/bmusegan/docs/model.md

 The design is based on [MuseGAN](https://salu133445.github.io/musegan/) [1] as differences summarized below:

-- Instead of using multiple generators and use shared/private input vectors to handle the multi-track interdependency, we proposed to use shared/private generators.
+- Instead of using multiple generators and shared/private input vectors to handle the multi-track interdependency, we use shared/private generators with one single input vector.
-- Instead of using one single discriminator, we proposed to introduce shared/private design to the discriminator.
+- Instead of using one single discriminator, we introduce shared/private design to the discriminator.
-- To help the discriminator extract musically-relevant features, we proposed to add to the discriminator an *onset/offset stream* and a *chroma stream*.
+- To help the discriminator extract musically-relevant features, we add to the discriminator an *onset/offset stream* and a *chroma stream*.

 ## Generator